rfhb/ctrdata/README.md

 and last click on “Install”.

 The browser extension can be disabled and enabled by the user.
-When enabled, the URLs to all user’s queries in the registers are now automatically copied to the clipboard and can be pasted into the `queryterm=...` parameter of function `ctrLoadQueryIntoDb()`.
+When enabled, the URLs to all user’s queries in the registers are automatically copied to the clipboard and can be pasted into the `queryterm=...` parameter of function `ctrLoadQueryIntoDb()`.